How to Implement Deep Learning in Healthcare Practice: Top Features and Applications

 Challenges & Solutions:

 • Data Quality: Healthcare data can be messy or incomplete.
-Cleaning the data and fixing missing values is essential before using it for deep learning.
+Data should be clean, consistent, and standardized.

 2. Choosing the Right Model